Rady909/Ict720_software_2025/README.md

 This project enables **real-time product recognition** using **a smartphone camera and AI**.
 Users can scan **any random product (electronics, food, household items, etc.)**, and the system will identify it using **Google Gemini API**, providing details like **brand, release date, price, and specifications**.

+Additionally, this system integrates a **Phone Recognition & Price Estimation System**, leveraging machine learning for:
+- **AI-based phone recognition** with EfficientNetB0.
+- **Automated image collection** from SerpAPI.
+- **Web scraping** for price estimation from Shopee, Lazada, and GSM Arena.
+- **Web UI for real-time recognition and pricing information**.

 ---

 ## **Features**
-- Scan any product using a smartphone camera
+- Scan any product using a smartphone camera.
-- AI-based product recognition using Google Gemini API
+- AI-based product recognition using Google Gemini API.
-- Displays brand, release date, key specifications, and price (if available)
+- Displays brand, release date, key specifications, and price (if available).
-- Works on mobile devices without app installation
+- Works on mobile devices without app installation.
-- HTTPS support via Ngrok for all device
+- HTTPS support via Ngrok for remote access.
-- Supports multiple product categories (smartphones, electronics, food, etc.)
-- **Integration with 5Strack IoT Development Kit WM8978** QR display to website ProdScan and online shop
+- **Integration with 5Strack IoT Development Kit WM8978** for QR display on ProdScan and online shop.
+- **Phone recognition model** trained with EfficientNetB0 for classifying phone models.
+- **Automated image collection** using SerpAPI for training data.
+- **Price tracking** by scraping online stores.

+---

+## **System Workflow**
+1. **Image Collection**: Scrapes images from online sources for training.
+2. **Data Preprocessing**: Organizes images and splits them into training and validation sets.
+3. **Model Training**: Uses EfficientNetB0 for phone classification.
+4. **Prediction & Price Retrieval**: Identifies phone models from images and fetches price data.
+5. **Web UI Display**: Presents recognition results and pricing information to users.

 ---